-32. PLAINTIFF R.M. files suit individually and as next friend to his 10-year-old son J.M.
-R.M. and J.M. live in Chesapeake, Virginia, and J.M. attends Southeastern Elementary School, which is part of Chesapeake City Public Schools.
+31. PLAINTIFF R.M. files suit individually and as next friend to his 10-year-old son J.M.
+R.M. and J.M. live in Chesapeake, Virginia, and J.M. attends Southeastern Elementary School, which is part of Chesapeake County Public Schools.
 J.M. has Type 1 Diabetes, which substantially limits his major life activities, including eating.
 This autoimmune disease causes his blood glucose to fluctuate, which can be dangerous during illnesses.
 J.M. is also diagnosed with depression.
 J.M. is a qualified individual with a disability under the ADA and Section 504.
 Because of his disabilities, J.M. is at high risk of severe illness if he catches COVID-19.
 The mask mandate at his school has been rescinded.
 J.M.'s parents are forced to send him to school and risk his health and safety to access his public education.

-33. PLAINTIFF K.R. files suit individually and as next friend to her 17-year-old daughter, L.R.
+32. PLAINTIFF K.R. files suit individually and as next friend to her 17-year-old daughter, L.R.
 K.R. and L.R. live in Loudoun County, Virginia and L.R. attends Loudoun County High School, which is part of Loudoun County Public Schools.
 L.R. is a kidney transplant patient and has multiple disabilities including end-stage renal disease, a blood clotting disorder, medication-induced diabetes, and cognitive delays due to a traumatic birth injury, which substantially limit her major life activities, including caring for herself, performing manual tasks, learning, working, and thinking.
 L.R. is a qualified individual with a disability under the ADA and Section 504.
-If the mask mandate in her school is rescinded, L.R. will be unable to return to in-person learning because she is immunocompromised and at high risk of severe illness if she catches COVID-19.
+L.R. is immunocompromised and at high risk of severe illness if she catches COVID-19.
+L.R.'s kidney transplant doctor has stated that community PCR test positivity rates must be much lower for L.R. to be safe in unmasked settings than when she is in a setting with universal masking, due to the increased risk of transmission when exposed to others who are unmasked.
+As Loudoun County Public Schools has rescinded their mask mandate, L.R. now faces additional delays to her return to in-person learning.

-34. DEFENDANT COMMONWEALTH OF VIRGINIA is a state and operates the Office of the Governor, Office of the Attorney General, the Department of Education, and the Department of Health.
+33. DEFENDANT COMMONWEALTH OF VIRGINIA is a state and operates the Office of the Governor, Office of the Attorney General, the Department of Education, and the Department of Health.

-35. DEFENDANT Glenn Youngkin is the Governor of the Commonwealth of Virginia and as such is the Chief Executive of the State, responsible for overseeing, managing, and directing policy for all Virginia agencies, including the Office of the Attorney General, the Virginia Department of Education, and the Virginia Department of Health.
+34. DEFENDANT Glenn Youngkin is the Governor of the Commonwealth of Virginia and as such is the Chief Executive of the State, responsible for overseeing, managing, and directing policy for all Virginia agencies, including the Office of the Attorney General, the Virginia Department of Education, and the Virginia Department of Health.
 Defendant Youngkin signed Executive Order 2 on January 15, 2022.
 The Governor has issued a statement that he will use "the tools available" to enforce the order, and members of his cabinet have stated that they may withhold state funds from noncompliant school districts.
 Defendant Youngkin is sued in his official capacity as Governor of Virginia.

-36. DEFENDANT Jason Miyares is the Attorney General of the Commonwealth of Virginia and head of the Office of Attorney General.
+35. DEFENDANT Jason Miyares is the Attorney General of the Commonwealth of Virginia and head of the Office of Attorney General.
 Defendant Miyares is responsible for enforcement of Virginia's laws.
 Attorney General Miyares is currently defending Executive Order 2 in state court challenges.
 Attorney General Miyares has also stated publicly that his office will enforce Executive Order 2 once legal challenges in the state courts are resolved.
 Defendant Miyares is sued in his official capacity as Attorney General of Virginia.